 WHAT CONDITIONS DO YOU TREAT?

-We specialize in pelvic health and pre/postnatal care but Dr. Ritz also has been treating general orthopedic conditions since she graduated.
+We specialize in pelvic health and pre/postnatal care but our providers are orthopedic trained and can also treat general orthopedic conditions such as.

 general orthopedic conditions (muscle weakness or joint pain)